 Do one thing at a time.
 Everything that has happened and needs to be done can be overwhelming to think about.
 Focusing too much on news reports can be distracting.
 Instead, tackle projects one at a time and complete them before moving to the next.

 Keep a routine.
 Having a routine is a way to maintain control in your life.
 Maintain eating and sleeping schedules, exercising if possible.
 Keeping a regular schedule is important in the aftermath of a disaster.

 Maintain contact with others.
 Keep in touch with family members.
 Talking about fears and concerns can help ease tensions.
 Talking with others about decisions and rebuilding plans can help provide another perspective and good advice on things to consider.
 Maintaining contact with neighbors can be important for someone living alone.
 If neighbors happen to be strangers, this is a good time to become acquainted.

 Connecting with community services provided by aging services providers can uncover resources for older adults.
 They can also connect older adults to other services such as FEMA, housing, respite care or other assistance.

-In some cases, the disaster may be more than the older adult can recover from without additional help.
+In some cases, a natural disaster may be more than an older adult can recover from without additional help.
 Signs that adults need stress management assistance include difficulty communicating thoughts, difficulty sleeping, increased use of drugs or alcohol, headaches or stomach problems, disorientation, reluctance to leave home, or fears of crowds, strangers or being alone.
 Talk to a physician or mental health professional if these symptoms occur.